 The bony joint surfaces of the head of the femur and acetabulum are covered with articular cartilage.
 The articular cartilage has a smooth and shiny surface that allows the ends of the bones to slide freely over each other.

 Common conditions of the hip joint are hip osteoarthritis, hip rheumatoid arthritis, hip fractures, aseptic necrosis of the hip, and hip dislocation, slipped femoral epiphysis and degenerative hip disease.

 The muscles and tendons in the hip provide stability and active movement. .
-The anterior muscles (iliopsoas, rectus fermoris) move the hip forward.
-The posterior muscles, hamstrings and luteus maximus, move the hip backward.
+The anterior muscles (iliopsoas, rectus femoris) move the hip forward, flexion.
+The posterior muscles, hamstrings, and gluteus maximus, move the hip backward, extension.
 The lateral muscles, gluteus minimus, gluteus medius, and tensor fascia latae, move the hip out to the side or abduct the leg.
 These muscles also stabilize the hip and pelvis when walking and running.